-At $6.53 each your 1954 Franklin half dollar value is directly tied to its silver worth.
+each your 1954 Franklin half dollar value is directly tied to its silver worth.
 Heavy with silver this is its minimum bullion value.
 Collectible status is identified through a step-by-step process.

-Collector value enters the picture in the "uncirculated" grade.
+Collector value enters the picture in the "mint state" grade.
 It is these quality coins that are in demand by collectors.
-All other grades and conditions of 1954 half dollars trade as bullion coins.
+Higher grade examples are recognized by comparing to images.

 1954 Franklin Half Dollar Value